 While Kajihara tea garden mostly focuses on heritage native ‘zairai’ plants, they also have a number of various Japanese cultivars planted on their farm to further differentiate and extend their range of teas.
-This Ashikita Yabukita Kamairicha is made from the leaves of Yabukita (やぶきた) cultivar plants.
-This cultivar is the most popular and widespread tea plant in Japan and Yabukita plants cover about 75% of Japanese tea fields.
+This Ashikita Yabukita Kamairicha is made predominately from the leaves of Yabukita (やぶきた) cultivar plants and is blended with a small amount of Okuyutaka (おくゆたか).
+Yabukita is the most popular and widespread tea plant in Japan and Yabukita plants cover about 75% of Japanese tea fields.
 It was developed in the early 1900’s by Hikosaburo Sugiyama, a tea breeder from Shizuoka; but it was officially registered only in 1956.
 Yabukita plants quickly proved popular due to their hardiness, ease of cultivation and tea flavour produced.
 With time it became the mainstay of Japanese green tea production.
 One of the main factors for the popularity of the Yabukita cultivar has been the flavours that they are known for.
 These plants produce teas with typical savoury and umami grassy flavours and strong aromas that are particularly sought after in Japanese green tea.

 Ashikita Yabukita Kamairicha is a pan-fried tea; kamairicha (釜炒り茶) literally translates as ‘pan-fried tea’.
 Pan-frying or steaming fresh tea leaves is the process that stops oxidation of the leaves, producing green tea.
 The process of pan-frying of tea leaves first arrived to Japan from China in the Edo period, around 17th century.
 However, this method fell out of favour and nowadays most Japanese green teas are steamed, which results in a distinctive taste that tends to be heavier on grassy, savoury and astringent flavours.
 By contrast, kamairicha undergoes pan-frying that results in a flavour profile that is more balanced with sweeter and lighter green notes.
 Less than 5% of current Japan’s tea output is within the pan-fried category.
 Pan-frying is still largely performed by hand and requires great skill by the tea master to achieve the perfect results.
 Hence the general rarity and higher costs for such green tea.
 We also offer an award-winning native tea plant Ashikita Zairai Kamairicha from Kajihara Tea Farm that makes an interesting comparison.